The Right Way To Move Clients In Thai Massage

 The Thai Massage Tips And Tricks Video Series

 The author, Shama Kern, is the founder and director of Thai Healing Massage Academy.
-He has been practicing and teaching Thai Massage for 20 years and he is the creator of 20 Thai Massage online training courses.
+He has been practicing and teaching Thai Massage for over two decades and he is the creator of 20 Thai Massage online training courses.

 4 thoughts on “Tips And Tricks For Learning Thai Massage Part 8”

 Hi Shama,Thank you so much for sharing your knowledge!